Xiaojiu-z/Xiaojiu-z/README.md

-Hi there 👋 I'm Yuxuan Zhang, a masters student from Shanghai Jiao Tong University (Sep.
-2022 – Expected Mar.
-2025).
+Hi there 👋 I'm Yuxuan Zhang, a master's student from Shanghai Jiao Tong University.

 I have a passion for exploring AIGC, particularly research related to the diffusion model.